Inchkeith

 Inchkeith (from the Innis Cheith) is an island in the Firth of Forth, Scotland, administratively part of the Fife council area.

-Inchkeith has had a colourful history as a result of its proximity to Edinburgh and strategic location for use as home for Inchkeith Lighthouse and for military purposes defending the Firth of Forth from attack from shipping, and more recently protecting the upstream Forth Bridge and Rosyth Dockyard.
+Inchkeith has had a colourful history as a result of its proximity to Edinburgh, its strategic location for use as a home for Inchkeith Lighthouse, and for military purposes defending the Firth of Forth from attack from shipping and more recently protecting the upstream Forth Bridge and Rosyth Dockyard.
 Inchkeith has, by some accounts, been inhabited (intermittently) for almost 1,800 years.

 Geography, geology and climate

 The island lies in the midst of the Firth of Forth, midway between Kirkcaldy to the north and Leith to the south.
 Due to the undulation of the Fife coast it lies substantially closer to Fife rather than Midlothian, the closest settlement being Kinghorn to the north, with Burntisland to the north-west being only slightly more distant.

 Although most of the island is of volcanic origin, the island's geology is surprisingly varied.
 As well as the igneous rock, there are also some sections of sandstone, shale, coal and limestone.
 The shale contains a great number of fossils.
 There are several springs on the island.

 The island has the lowest average rainfall in Scotland at 550 mm annually.

 The island has an abundance of springs, as noted by James Grant.
 James Boswell noted two wells on the island during his visit, and speculated as to the former existence of a third within the Castle.